nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-info">

-:information_source: **Note:** The method ModelManager::updateModelManager is a simplification of updating the McGymmy, updating the filterPredicate and updating the filteredFoodList separately.
+:information_source: **Note:** The method <code>ModelManager::updateModelManager</code> is a simplification of updating the McGymmy, updating the filterPredicate and updating the filteredFoodList separately.

 </div>